Light on the Way

 She took the riding garments and headed for the stable privy, and came back out wearing them as the stable master returned.
-The widow’s weeds she left on a bale of hay, took the dress Eldarion had sent down and the other items of clothing and carefully stowed them in the carrier bag that had been produced.
+The widow's weeds she left on a bale of hay.
+She took the dress Eldarion had sent down and the other items of clothing and carefully stowed them in the carrier bag that had been produced.
 She picked up a swordbelt which Faramir had not realized leaned against the saddle tree and fastened it around her waist, checked the seat of sword and dagger in their sheaths, then donned the grey-green cloak, fastened the loop over its knot, and then fastened the leaf brooch to hold it closed.
 She then spoke a word to the horse, who came out and approached the mounting block.
-She swiftly mounted, accepted the carrier bag, into which the stable master had been stowing packets of supplies, then accepted a water skin, hung them over her shoulders.
+She swiftly mounted, accepted the carrier bag, into which the stable master had been stowing packets of supplies, then accepted a water skin, and hung them over her shoulders.

 "I thank you, Master, for the service you have given to King and land over the years."